dschnare/chai/README.md

 - All H1 values
 - All H2 values

-The scrape data written to `std.out` is a JSON array of objects with the following shape:
+The scrape data written to `stdout` is a JSON array of objects with the following shape:

 	{
 		title,